anzusystems/common-admin/docs/styleguide/buttons.md

 #### Secondary button

 - most important and visible button
-- preffered only one in a block or row
+- preferred only one in a block or row

 <VBtn class="my-2" color="primary" variant="outlined">Secondary</VBtn>